puppetlabs/packaging/README.md

 * **pl:deb_all***

-    The same as `rake pl:deb`, but a package is built for every cow listed in `ext/build_defaults.yaml` on the line `cows:<cows>`.
-The packages and associated source artifacts are staged in `./pkg/deb/$distribution`, where
-    $distribution is the Debian/Ubuntu codename of the cow that was used to build the package, e.g. "wheezy" or "precise."
+    The same as `bundle exec rake pl:deb`, but a package is built for every cow listed in `ext/build_defaults.yaml` on the line `cows:<cows>`.
+The packages and associated source artifacts are staged in `./pkg/deb/$distribution`, where $distribution is the Debian/Ubuntu codename of the cow that was used to build the package, e.g. "wheezy" or "precise."

 * **pl:ips**